Chorionic Gonadotropin (Human)

-- Ovarian hyperstimulation syndrome (OHSS) is a very bad side effect that may happen in some women who use chorionic gonadotropin (human).
-Call your doctor right away if you have very bad stomach pain or bloating; very upset stomach, throwing up, or loose stools (diarrhea); a big weight gain; shortness of breath; or change in how much urine is passed.
+- Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use chorionic gonadotropin (human).
+Call your doctor right away if you have severe stomach pain or bloating; very upset stomach, throwing up, or diarrhea; a big weight gain; shortness of breath; or change in how much urine is passed.

 - For children, signs of puberty.
 These are pimples, voice changes, sudden rise in height, or facial hair.

 What are some other side effects of Chorionic Gonadotropin?